‘Like Dennis Potter's landmark drama, Pennies from Heaven, the story of Lily

 Nobody can tell Jacqueline what to do, least of all Auntie Mina.
 The little girl will only take orders from her mother, and Imelda has disappeared.
 It is up to Jacqueline to be steadfast and wait for Imelda to return, but Auntie Mina has come to help her brother Vance in the Avalon Hotel, taking Imelda's place.
 To make matters worse, Vance decides he needs to marry again, to make sure his children have a mother.
 Against the odds, Jacqueline has to keep the love between her mother and herself alive.

 Years later, Jacqueline believes she is happily married to Vaughan, but he leaves her for the younger Nuala.
 Did she truly love her husband or is real love waiting round the corner?
 As before, Jacqueline is afraid to move on.
 But Pat, her lodger has other ideas.
 A warm, captivating tale by a storyteller at the height of her powers.

 Carmen Cullen was born in County Tipperary and is the niece of singer Delia Murphy.
-Her first novel, Two Sisters Singing, published by Liberties Press in 2013, is loosely based on the life of her iconic aunt.
+Her first novel, Two Sisters Singing, published by Liberties Press in 2013, is loosely based on the life of her iconic aunt; Carmen has toured a one-woman show based on Two Sisters Singing around the world.
 Carmen was Head English in Coláiste Dhúlaigh Secondary School in Dublin for more than twenty years and afterwards Director of the Oscar Wilde Autumn School in Bray.
 She is now a full-time writer.
-She has published four collections of poetry and her book, Class Acts, Drama for the Junior Certificate, a collection of plays and workshop material for schools, is currently on the Applied Leaving Cert course.
-She completed her MA in Creative Writing in Trinity College in 2009.
-Carmen now lives in Bray, Co.
-Wicklow.
+Carmen lives in Bray, County Wicklow.
 Hello Love is her second novel.